51Degrees/specifications/pipeline-specification/advanced-features/multi-pipeline-elements.md

 isolated instances of this state for each Pipeline to which they are added and use the correct state information when processing.

-Note that is may be preferable for some elements to throw an error if added to a second Pipeline, rather than implement the logic that would be required to allow operation in multiple Pipelines.
-This approach should ideally only be taken if the element has a very low memory footprint.
+Note that it may be preferable for some elements to throw an error if added to a second Pipeline, rather than implement the logic that would be needed to allow operation in multiple Pipelines.
+This approach can only be used if the element has a very low memory footprint.